goravel/docs/testing/getting-started.md

 ### Using Docker

-Because `go test` is tested in parallel between different packages, therefore, so you can't refresh database in a test cases when using a local database for testing, otherwise, it may have an impact on other test cases running in parallel.
-For this situation, Goravel supports testing with Docker, the database image created by Docker can be used independently between different packages.
+When using `go test`, multiple packages are tested in parallel.
+As a result, refreshing the database in a test case using a local database can potentially affect other parallel test cases.
+To address this, Goravel offers Docker-based testing.
+With Docker, a database image can be created and used independently across different packages.

 > Due to the limited support of the Docker image for the windows system, currently, the Docker test can only be run in non-windows environments.